 Lets cook something delicious, comforting and fun for children to discover.
 This rich stew is common across West Africa – it’s sometimes called Maafe, Domodah or Nkate Nkawan.
 The peanut butter makes this stew really filling and nutritious.
 It is a delicious source of protein for vegetarians and vegans.
 Yum!

-Bring the stew to a boil on medium heat.
-Lower the heat to medium/low, cover and let simmer about 15 minutes, until the sweet potatoes are fork tender.
-Turn off the heat, add the spinach and stir about 1 minute until the spinach is wilted.
+Finish the Stew: Bring the stew to a boil on medium heat.
+Lower the heat to low, cover and simmer for 15 to 20 minutes – until the sweet potatoes are tender.

 Dr. Craig Herrington, Naturopath